-Section 1: Request for registration Name of the designated operational entity (DOE) submitting this form SGS United Kingdom Ltd. Title of the proposed CDM project activity (Section A.2 of the attached CDM-PDD) submitted for registration Atiaia Energia S/A - Buriti and Canoa Quebrada Small Hydropower Plants.
-Project participants (Name(s)) Pouso Alto Energia S/A (private entity/Brazil) Amper Energia S/A (private entity/Brazil) Ecoinvest Carbon (private entity/Brazil) IFC-Netherlands Carbon Facility (INCaF) (Private/ Netherlands) Sector in which project activity falls 1 Energy industries(renewable / non-renewable sources) Is the proposed project activity a small-sc activity? all-scale Yes / No Section n 2: Valid ation report List of documents to be attached to this validation report (please check mark) : (please check mark): \boxtimes Information on when and how the above validation report is made publicly available.
+Section 1: Request for registration Name of the designated operational entity (DOE) submitting this form SGS United Kingdom Ltd. Title of the proposed CDM project activity (Section A.2 of the attached CDM-PDD) submitted for registration Atiaia - - Buriti Smal l Hydropower Plant.
+Project participants (Name(s)) Pouso Alto Energia S/A (private entity/Brazil) Ecoinvest Carbon (private entity/Brazil) IFC-Netherlands Carbon Facility (INCaF) (Private/ Netherlands) Sector in which project activity falls 1 Energy industries(renewable / non-renewable sources) Is the proposed project activity a small-scale activity?
+Yes / No Section n 2: Valid ation repor t List of documents to be attached to this validation report (please check mark): ☑ The CDM-PDD of the project activity ☑ An explanation by the submitting designated operational entity of how it has taken due account of comments on validation requirements received, in accordance with the CDM modalities and procedures, from Parties, stakeholders and UNFCCC accredited non-governmental organizations; □ The written approval of voluntary participation from the designated national authority of each Party involved, including confirmation by the host Party that the project activity assists it in achieving sustainable development: □ (Attach a list of all Parties involved and attach the approval (in alphabetical order)) N/A Host Party: ☑ Brazil ☑ Other documents, including any validation protocol used in the validation is comprehensive list of documents attached clearly referenced ☑ List of persons interviewed by DOE validation team during the validation process ☑ Any other documents.
+Please refer to list of documents attached.
+Information on when and how the above validation report is made publicly available.
+Banking information on the payment of the non-reimbursable registration fee